Divergent double subduction: Arc magmatism

 Unlike one sided subduction where only one magmatic arc is generated on the overriding plate, two parallel magmatic arcs are generated on both colliding overriding plates when the oceanic plate subducts on two sides.
 Volcanic rocks indicating arc volcanism can be found on both sides of the suture zone.
 Typical rock types include calc-alkaline basalt, andesites, dacite and tuff.
 These arc volcanic rocks are enriched in large ion lithophile element (LILE) and light rare earth element (LREE) but depleted in niobium, hafnium and titanium.

 Extensive intrusions

-Partial melting of mantle generate mafic dyke intrusion.
+Partial melting of mantle generates mafic dyke intrusion.
 Because the mantle is the primary source, these dykes record isotopic characteristics of the depleted mantle in which the 87Sr/86Sr ratio is near 0.703 and samarium-neodymium dating is positive.
 On the other hand, partial melting of the lower crust (accretionary complex) leads to S-type granitoid intrusions with enriched aluminium oxide throughout the evolution of divergent double subduction.